 Just as guest posts, niche edits can be free and paid.
-For example, a lot of SEO influencers like Brian Dean use broken link building – searching for broken links and suggesting webmasters to replace them with a link to your website.
+For example, a lot of SEO influencers like Brian Dean search for broken links and suggest webmasters to replace them with a link to their website.

-It is effective and most of the time free, but you can also pay webmasters to link back to you in their articles.
+It is an effective and free trick for building backlinks, but you can also pay webmasters to link back to you in their articles.

 However, if you’re looking for a pure SEO gain, niche edits are perfectly fine too, as long as they are placed on trusted resources with high metrics and traffic.

-Another great thing about niche edits is that some of the aged blog articles have already gained lots of traffic and ranking weight.
+Another great thing about niche edits is that some of the aged blog articles have already gained traffic and ranking weight.

 Social Media Link Building

 “Social media links are useless for SEO” – uhm, not really.
 The purpose of building links on social media is not about directly affecting your SERP ranking, it’s about getting social signals.